 The Buildable Lands Program is a requirement under the Washington Growth Management Act (GMA) for the state’s fastest growing counties — including Thurston County — to periodically evaluate development trends to ensure consistency with GMA’s land use goals.
 A draft of the 2021 Buildable Lands Report is available below.

 The Buildable Lands Report is a monitoring report to determine if growth in Thurston County is consistent with the goals of the state Growth Management Act (GMA).
 In particular, it answers two key growth-related questions:

 Is residential development in the urban growth areas occurring at the densities envisioned in local comprehensive plans?

-Is there is an adequate land supply in the urban growth areas for anticipated future growth in population and employment.
+Is there adequate land in the urban growth areas for the projected growth in population and employment?

 If the answer to either of these questions is no, Thurston County and its cities and towns are required to identify reasonable measures in their 2025 periodic Comprehensive Plan updates to bring development trends into alignment with GMA.
 The 2021 Buildable Lands Report found that Thurston County is developing consistent with GMA's goals and reasonable measures are not necessary.

 Create vibrant centers, corridors, and neighborhoods while accommodating growth.
 Target: By 2035, 72% of all (new and existing) households in our cities, towns, and unincorporated urban growth areas will be within a half-mile (comparable to a 20-minute walk) of an urban center, corridor, or neighborhood center with access to goods and services to meet some of their daily needs.